chrismabdo/CV/README.md

 **MG Vintage** (December 2018 - July 2020)  Head of Supplier Coordination

-- Student run start up platform offering an online vintage clothes service, allowing members to rent and swap out items as part of their subscription.
-- Oversaw communication with suppliers both domestically and overseas.
-This venture provided me with experience working with a start-up consumer platform, negotiating wholesale prices, logistics and a strategic insight into UX, and handling payments over a variety of software platforms.
+- Worked with a start-up consumer platform, negotiated wholesale prices, logistics and gave strategic and creative insight into UX and UI.
+- Led a team in establishing a primary network of suppliers in Italy, developing my leadership, interpersonal and problem-solving skills to negotiate products at extremely favourable rates which reduced our operating expenses by 80% in 2019.

-**Freepoint Commodities** (August 2019)
+**Freepoint Commodities** (August 2019)  Internship
-Intern

-- Analysed commodity trading strategies used in tandem with indicator software such as ADX and parabolic SARs that had been developed for tracking price movements.
-- Gained experience in learning the basics of algorithmic trading by shadowing the algorithms trading desk aimed at developing trading strategies across oil, natural gas and metal markets.
+- Applied effective self-learning techniques to complete internal training assessments in a range of topics including cash flows, financial concepts and trading strategies scoring > 85% across all 8 assessments.
-- Worked in back office processing areas.
-Tasked with calculations and back testing the payment flow using the systems CXL and EIPP from trade verification to payment release.
+-	Used error mitigation/attention to detail to calculate and back test the payment flow using the systems CXL and EIPP from trade verification to payment release.
+Using an agile approach for this task meant my responsibilities grew to construct company-wide daily statistic spreadsheets.

+**Bank of America Merrill Lynch** (March 2015) Spring Insight Week

+- Worked in teams to analyse sources relating to real world economic and geopolitical challenges.
+Heavy emphasis on the development of my problem solving and communication skills throughout the process.
+-	Analysed the growth of the financial technology sector in the UK, adding specific insights into the emergence of third-party payments in this sector.

 ## Skills